rania147/Jenkins-Ansible/jenkins.md

 ![](images/image6.png)

-By default, Jenkins listens on port 8080.
+By default, Jenkin s listens on port 8080.
 You can check it with the following command:

 ***ss -antpl \| grep 8080 ss -antpl \| grep 8080***

 ![](images/image7.png)

-##Step 4: Access Jenkins Web UI
+## Step 4: Access Jenkins Web UI

 To access the Jenkins web interface, open your web browser and type the URL http://your-server-ip:8080.
 You should see the following page: